tikv/rfcs/text/2020-03-11-versioned-kv.md

 With reference to the proto interface, the following interfaces are defined as a new service other than tikv:

-- Get/BatchGet - Gets the values for latest version of the key by default
-- GetNum/BatchGetNum - Get the values for a specified number of versions of a key. `version_num` must be less than or equal to `MaxVerNum`.
+- Get/BatchGet - Get the values for a specified number of versions (`version_num`) of a key or keys. `version_num` must be less than or equal to `MaxVerNum`.
-- GetNumWithSV/BatchGetNumWithSV - This interface is like `GetNum/BatchGetNum`,
+- GetNumWithSV/BatchGetNumWithSV - This interface is like `Get/BatchGet`,
   but add requirement about the key with versions ranging from the specified start version to the current version.
-- GetWithTTL/BatchGetWithTTL - Gets the unexpired values within the TTL.
+And it would also be used to get the unexpired values within TTL.
 - Scan - Scans the values of all keys of the latest version within a range
 - ScanNum - Scans the number of all keys within a range to get the corresponding values of a specified number of versions